ChungAnh546/Week6_TrinhAnhChung_19494291_WWW/README.md

 ## Feature: Comment on posts
 >![img_8.png](img_8.png)
 ## The tools that have been used
-IDE: IntelliJ
+-IDE: IntelliJ
-Framework: Spring Boot
+-Framework: Spring Boot
-Web server: Tomcat
+-Web server: Tomcat
-Database server: MySQL
+-Database server: MySQL
-Code storage: GitHub
+-Code storage: GitHub